irarainey/beeching/README.md

 ## Usage

 You can invoke the tool using the `beeching` command and by specifying your parameters.
 The most basic usage is to specify the name of the resources you want to axe.
-This will use your active Azure CLI subscription and will delete all resources that match the name.
+This will use your active Azure CLI subscription and will delete all resources that match the name or part of the name.

 ```bash
 beeching axe --name my-resource-name